Iraq Reduces Oil Exports To 3.3 Million Barrels Per Day

 Date

-BAGHDAD, Nov 2 (NNN-NINA) – Iraq's Oil Ministry said yesterday that, the country has reduced its oil production and cut its crude exports to 3.3 million barrels per day, in line with its commitment to the OPEC+ agreement on output cuts.
+(MENAFN- IANS) Baghdad, Nov 2 (IANS) Iraq's Oil Ministry said that the country has reduced its oil production and cut its crude exports to 3.3 million barrels per day, in line with its commitment to the OPEC+ agreement on output cuts.

-“We confirm that Iraq has lowered its oil production and reduced its exports to 3.3 million barrels per day, along with limiting domestic consumption,” the ministry said in a statement.
+"We confirm that Iraq has lowered its oil production and reduced its exports to 3.3 million barrels per day, along with limiting domestic consumption," the ministry said in a statement on Friday.

-According to official data, the country's daily oil export volume was approximately 3.43 million barrels, earlier this year.
+According to official data, the country's daily oil export volume was approximately 3.43 million barrels earlier this year, reports Xinhua news agency.

-Iraq's economy heavily relies on crude oil exports, which account for about 90 percent of the country's revenues.– NNN-NINA
+Iraq's economy heavily relies on crude oil exports, which account for about 90 per cent of the country's revenues.

 Legal Disclaimer: